raiding force was defeated by Alfred’s brother Aethelstan in a naval battle off Sandwich, Kent.

 A band of Vikings arrived and attacked Rochester in Kent.
 The town had been fortified by Alfred in 878 and was able to hold out until Alfred arrived with the army and defeated the Vikings.

-Alfred first met Asser of Wales who would write ‘The Life of Alfred’.
+Alfred first met the churchman, Asser of Wales, who would later write ‘The Life of Alfred’.

 Alfred began putting in place measures to ensure his own son, Edward, succeeded him rather than his nephews Aethelhelm and Aethelwold.
 Alfred claimed to have the support of the Witan for his son to succeed him.

-Alfred the Great captured London.
+Alfred the Great captured London from the Vikings.
 However, as London was in the Kingdom of Mercia, Alfred, put the city in the control of Ealdorman Aethelred of Mercia.

 Alfred’s sister Aethelswitha died while on pilgrimage to Rome.

 Guthrum, who had ruled East Anglia as King Aethelstan, died.
-The peace he had agreed with Alfred was honoured by his successor.
+He was succeeded by his son, Eohric who honoured the peace his father had agreed with Alfred.

 Alfred established a permanent army setting up a system where only half the army was to be on service at any one time.
 Those not on service could be called on as reinforcements in times of need.

-Alfred entered into negotiations with Haesten, leader of the Viking force at Milton.
+King Alfred entered into negotiations with Haesten leader of the Viking force at Milton.
 A settlement was reached whereby Alfred gave Haesten money and treasures while Haesten gave Alfred hostages and swore an oath of peace.

 Soon after swearing a peace oath Haesten took his army and laid waste to Benfleet in Essex.